 Read more: Ashurst to Lyndhurst – full guide

-4) Brockenhurst Village walk – The one with possible donkey in middle of road sightings
+4) Brockenhurst Village walk – The one with donkeys in middle of road

 This walk takes you on a circular around Brockenhurst village.
-It’s a specific known route and is a mix of high street, woodland and marshland.
-It’s a nice easy little walk with pony and possibly donkey sightings.
-Actually, I think it’s the only one of these New Forest walks that I saw Donkeys.
+It’s a specific known route and is a mix of high street, woodland, and marshland.
+It’s a nice easy little walk, with pony and possibly donkey sightings.
+Actually, I think it’s the only one of these walks in the New Forest that I saw donkeys.

-This walk has the benefit of starting and finishing at the train station, so you could do it and then hop on the train to go and explore other areas of the New Forest…or you could just stay put and head to the pub.
+This walk has the benefit of starting and finishing at the train station near the village centre, so you could do it and then hop on the train to go and explore other areas of the New Forest…or you could just stay put and head to the pub.

 Read more: Brockenhurst Village circular – full guide